johannesridho/clovero/README.md

 # Clovero
 Clovero is an Indonesian culture themed word guessing game.
-It's a fun bot game to educate Indonesian people to know more about Indonesia's culture such as local food, tradition, etc. You can play the game by adding our account @clovero.
+It's a fun bot game to educate Indonesian people to know more about Indonesia's culture such as local food, tradition, etc.

 # Technologies
 1. Spring framework